 Barbara is a qualified mediator and is a member of the ADR Group, which is recognised for its cross disciplinary depth in the fields of family, civil, and commercial mediation.
 She is a member also of the Advisory Panel of Insuring Women's Futures, a programme established by the Chartered Insurance Institute, aimed at promoting and enhancing the insurance and financial planning profession’s role in relation to women and risk.

-She is a member of the Development Board of the Young Vic.
+She is a member of the Development Board of the Young Vic and a trustee of the WOW Foundation.

 - B (Children) EWCA Civ 1082